psmak3/psmak3.github.io/_posts/global/2017-01-11-global-peesedtomeetyou.md

 Even though I still do not refer to myself as an American (I mean even without all of this juicy Russian gossip, he should have never received one vote), this Trump presidency is pretty much the most awesomest thing I have ever lived through.
+It is so rich with intrigue, scandal, global espionage, and international ramifications.
 It is like a John Le Carre novel, except I don't feel like falling asleep during this one.

-And as far as the pee-whores, well, I would be surprised if Trump didn't do this.
+But I have to admit my favorite part of all of this is part with the pee-whores.
+I mean really, I think we all saw this one coming.
+I would be surprised if Trump didn't do this.
 Can you get more info on Pee-Gate Buzzfeed?
 Inquiring minds want to know.